Monitoring Ocean pH

 One day near the end of 2007, Sue Cudd, co-owner of Whiskey Creek Shellfish Hatchery, watched millions of new oyster larvae hatch, filling a tank at their facility in Netarts Bay, Oregon.

 When she returned the next morning, almost every single one of the hatchlings had sunk to the bottom of the tank, dead or near-dead from exhaustion.
-Employees at Whiskey Creek were among the first in the country to observe this phenomenon, but it rocked other hatcheries as well over the next few years, driving an estimated $110 million loss for the industry country-wide over the course of the late 2000s.
+Employees at Whiskey Creek were among the first in the country to observe this phenomenon, but it rocked other hatcheries as well over the next few years, driving an estimated $110 million loss for the industry in the Pacific Northwest over the course of the late 2000s.

 A problem this big wasn’t addressed overnight.
 To recover, Cudd and her employees spent years looking for a solution, which required forging new partnerships and developing new technology.
 And while they are adapting in the short term, the underlying problem – human-induced climate change – continues to progress.